Legal Solutions

 Quashing or Setting Aside the Decision

 A common outcome of successful judicial review is the quashing of the administrative decision if the court concludes it was rendered without jurisdiction, contravened fairness principles, or was irrational under the reasonableness standard.
 Nullifying the decision resets the parties to the status quo before it was made.
-In scenarios where time sensitivity looms, such as losing a professional license or facing a deportation order, quashing can have immediate, life-altering impact, restoring or preserving the applicant's rights.
-If the matter concerns a regulatory penalty, the quash stops enforcement.
+In scenarios where time sensitivity looms — such as losing a professional licence or facing a deportation order — quashing can have immediate, life-altering impact, restoring or preserving the applicant's rights.
 The administrative body often must re-hear the application or rectify the identified errors to produce a lawful outcome.

 Remittal for Redetermination